souldern/souldern.github.io/home/announcements/covid-19.md

 [check their website](https://www.facebook.com/howeandco66/) or phone 07484 360719

 ### Nash's Bakery
-Nash's Bakery visits the village (Village Hall Car Park) on Friday Mornings,
+Nash's Bakery visits the village (Village Hall Car Park) on Friday Mornings.
+**Last weekly visit: 29th May.**

 ### Produce Warriors
 Online Green Grocer based in Banbury that will deliver to this area [producewarriors.com/](https://producewarriors.com/).